codesplinta/busser/README.md

 - `useIsDOMElementVisibleOnScreen()`: used to determine if an intersection observer has targeted a DOM element at the intersection threshold.
 - `useTextFilteredList()`: used to filter a list (array) of things based on a search text being typed into an input.
 - `useEffectCallback()`: used to ensure a stable reference for a callback within a ReactJS component
-- `useLockBodyScroll()`: used to disable scroll on the body tag of a html page
+- `useLockBodyScroll()`: used to disable scroll on the body tag of a web page
 - `useWindowSize()`: used to keep track of the width and height of the browser window
 - `useStateUpdatesWithHistory()`: used to provide a set of changes made to state over time as an array of history entries
+- `useBroswserNetworkStatus()`: used to report the network status innformation of a web browser
 - `useGeolocation()`: used to ...

 ### API details